oliver-berman/stat201project/README.md

-## Data Attribution
+## Attribution
-The data collected is not our own.
-The data comes from the CDC Pregnancy Risk Assessment Monitoring System (PRAMS) 2008 data set.
-Learn more at https://www.cdc.gov/prams/index.html.
+The data cleaned and presented here is not our own.
+It was collected as part of [the CDC Pregnancy Risk Assessment Monitoring System (PRAMS) 2008 data set.](https://data.cdc.gov/Maternal-Child-Health/CDC-PRAMStat-Data-for-2011/ese6-rqpq/about_data.)